Maine Republican Party

 The Maine Republican Party is an affiliate of the United States Republican Party in Maine.
 It was founded in Strong, Maine, on August 7, 1854.
-The party currently does not control the governor's office or either chamber of the Maine Legislature, nor either of Maine's two U.S. House seats and only controls one of the state's U.S. Senate seats.
+The party currently does not control the governor's office or either chamber of the Maine Legislature, nor either of Maine's two U.S. House.
+The only federal elected office that the party controls is one of Maine's two U.S. Senate seats, currently held by Susan Collins.

 Party history

 The Republican Party formed in Maine in 1854 due to Prohibition and the abolitionist movement.
 Hannibal Hamlin left the Democratic Party because of the slavery issue and helped form the Republican Party.
 He was the state's first Republican governor.
 In 1860, he became the first Republican vice president after Abraham Lincoln won the presidency.

 From the 1860s until 1900, James G. Blaine rose as a dominant Republican figure.
 He was the Speaker of the U.S. House of Representatives, a U.S. Senator, and Secretary of State for three Republican administrations.
 He ran for president in 1884 but lost to Grover Cleveland.
 In the late 1800s, Thomas B. Reed served in the House of Representatives for three terms.
 He started many reforms and was sometimes referred to as "Czar Reed".
 "Reed's Rules of Order" are still used in Maine Legislatures.

 Except for rare lapses, the Republicans dominated Maine politics until 1954, when young progressives from the Democratic Party gained strength.

 Margaret Chase Smith was the first American woman elected to serve in both houses of Congress (elected to the House of Representatives in 1940 and the Senate in 1948).
 In 1964, she was placed in the nomination for presidency at the Republican National Convention.

 On August 19, 2013, the resignation of seven members of the State Committee, viewed as libertarian and conservative, was announced along with their unenrollment from the Party.
 Those who resigned cited numerous grievances with the Party at both the state and national levels, including Party rule changes, support from Congressional Republicans of National Security Agency surveillance programs, and the failure of Legislative Republicans to block tax increases in the recently passed State budget.